 Dynamic...Energetic...Charismatic...Warm-hearted...These are just a few adjectives that have been used to describe saxophonist Tom Braxton, whose distinct, melodic sound has been thrilling audiences of all ages from coast to coast and abroad for nearly two decades.
 This versatile instrumentalist and gifted composer is a seasoned performer who has the amazing ability to "grab the heart-strings" of the audience within the first few minutes of his show; engage them with his exceptional skill, wit, and charm; and leave them astounded, clapping, and on their feet screaming for more!
 That's why Jazz Review calls Braxton "one of smooth jazz's most prolific saxophonists...with all the required tools to become a major force."

 After a long break from the studio, the time is finally here!
 The long-awaited new project from Tom Braxton is set to be released on the Pacific Coast Jazz label on July 8, 2014.
 This time around, Braxton has enlisted help from some of the biggest names in the industry to create his latest recording, The Next Chapter.
 The record features Grammy winners Bob James, Earl Klugh, and Ricky Lawson, as well as one of Smooth Jazz's most beloved and talented guitarists, Peter White, who all lend their amazing talents to stellar duets with Tom's lyrical saxophone.
-This new project is a great follow-up to Braxton's earlier release, Endless Highway, which was ranked #1 on the Amazon Best Sellers List for MP3 Downloads in Smooth Jazz, and it was ranked #21 on the Billboard Top Contemporary Jazz Album Chart.
+This new project is a great follow-up to Braxton's earlier release, Endless Highway, which reached #1 on the Amazon Best Sellers List for MP3 Downloads in Smooth Jazz and #21 on the Billboard Top Contemporary Jazz Album Chart.

 The Next Chapter presents Braxton at his best from up-tempo grooves to reflective ballads.
 When listening to the record, it's easy to feel the love, joy, and positive energy that is inherent in the music.
 There is something here for all jazz fans!
 The new recording features Braxton wearing many hats as usual.
 Aside from his performances on soprano, alto, and tenor saxophones, he also adds flute and keyboards to many of the arrangements.
 In addition to serving as producer on the project, Braxton has written and arranged most of the material.
 However, he did have production assistance from "the drummer to the stars," the late Ricky Lawson.
 "I have always admired Ricky, so when he approached me on the Smooth Jazz Cruise and offered to help me with my new project, I couldn't believe it!!
 Before I knew it, I was in L.A., in his studio, working with him and some of the industry's finest musicians," says Braxton.
 "It was like a dream come true.
 I had no idea that a few short weeks after this session, we would lose such a talented and generous human being."
 Braxton reflects, "After Ricky's death, his engineer told me that Lawson's last session in his studio was drum over-dubs on the track, 'New Horizons.'
 I will always treasure the time I spent with Ricky.
 His passion, energy, and skill positively impacted this project and lifted it to another level."